-The end of the exhaust pipe or pipes may not project beyond any part of the vehicle or its bodywork.
+For Hill climb and Twisty Sprint the end of the exhaust pipe or pipes may not project beyond any part of the vehicle or its bodywork.
+For straight line sprint machines any such projection will be at the discretion of the Clerk of Course.